Jose Arrieta Photo Tours

 Walking through the desert scrub, the Vermilion Cardinal flashed in the morning sun, its vibrant red feathers standing out against the arid backdrop.
 Nearby, a Tocuyo Sparrow, a notoriously difficult species to find, flickered through the thorny bushes.

-Bird Species to Spot:
+Bird Species to Spot in La Guajira:

-• Buffy Hummingbird
+• Buffy Hummingbird – Pale-colored hummingbird, often near cacti

-• Slender-billed Tyrannulet
+• Slender-billed Tyrannulet – Inconspicuous flycatcher of open woodlands

-• Northern Scrub-Flycatcher
+• Northern Scrub-Flycatcher – Common in dry coastal thickets

 Best Birdwatching Locations: